samuel-cabral/samuel-cabral/README.md

 ---

- Hi!, I'm a full-stack developer in training at [@Rocketseat](https://rocketseat.com.br/) 🚀
+ Hi, there!, I'm a full-stack developer in training at [@Rocketseat](https://rocketseat.com.br/) 🚀

 ### 🚀 Seeking and applying knowledge all the time